The Best Workout Routine for Skinny Beginners

 It worked, too.
 All over the world, pre-ectomorph ectomorphs began placing their orders, eager to finally build enough muscle to look good on the beach, eager to stop having sand kicked in their faces.

 Atlas’ theory was that you could “pit muscle against muscle” to create the tension needed to stimulate muscle growth.
 For example, when you flex your biceps, you need to clench both your biceps and your triceps.
 The two muscles work agonistically, allowing them to flex against each other.
-He claimed that this muscle-against-muscle tension would stimulate muscle growth.
-Then, as your muscles become stronger, the resistance you create becomes more intense, allowing you to become stronger still.
-Best of all, you could do this workout program from the privacy of your own home.
-No equipment required.

 The Fall of Charles Atlas